ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

     in {{I-D.ietf-suit-report}}.

-A TAM implementation might simply accept a TEEP Agent as trustworthy based on a successful Attestation Result, and if not then attempt to update the TEEP Agent and all of its dependencies.
+A TAM implementation might simply accept a TEEP Agent as trustworthy based on a successful Attestation Result and, if the result is not accepted as trustworthy, then attempt to update the TEEP Agent and all of its dependencies.
 This logic is simple but it might result in updating some components that do not need to be updated.